Growing Up Catholic Nunsense or Funny Nonsense?

 As a child, I don’t recall this ever crossing my mind.
-As children, I don’t think it’s something we necessarily think about.
-However, as an adult, it’s something to think about.
-I can’t help but wonder why it seems that these rituals continue, without regard to spreading, colds, germs and flu.
+As children, I don’t think germs are something we necessarily think about.
+As an adult, I can’t help but wonder why it seems that these rituals continue, without regard to spreading, colds, germs and flu.

 Some cases are worse than others.
-For example, the worse example of spreading germs that I have witnessed was about 5 or so years ago, when attending mass at my local Catholic Church.
-It was towards the end of the mass when the priest prepares the Holy Eucharist, or Communion, to give out (using his hands) to each parishoner who goes up to the altar to receive Communion.
+For example, the worse example of spreading germs that I have witnessed was towards the end of the mass when the priest prepares the Holy Eucharist, or Communion, to give out (using his hands) to each parishioner who goes up to the altar to receive Communion.
 While handling the Communion wafers with his bare hands, the priest paused for a moment, took out a tissue and blew his nose.
 He then returned to the dish of Communion wafers, which he separated into different plates for each Eucharistic minister to administer to church goers.
 Needless to say, I did not choose to receive Communion that day!

 Church Rituals and Practices With Little or No Germ Control

 Dipping Your Hand Holy Water – When entering a church, there is usually holy water available which you can dip your hand in and then make the sign of the cross, touching your forehead.